 Sarah F. McCanliss Scholarship: This scholarship honors a pioneer resident of Parke County, Indiana, Sarah F. McCanliss, mother of Lee McCanliss, Class of 1907.
 Preference is given to Parke County high school graduates.

-Paul Caylor McKinney ’52 Memorial Scholarship: This is a two-year scholarship awarded to a junior with demonstrated need, whose major and minor fields of study are in different academic divisions and who consistently maintain a minimum grade point average.
+Paul Caylor McKinney ’52 Memorial Scholarship: This is a two-year scholarship awarded to a junior with demonstrated need, whose major and minor fields of study are in different academic divisions and who consistently maintains a minimum grade point average.
 Dr. McKinney taught chemistry at Wabash for 45 years until his retirement in 2001, and was Dean of the College from 1981-1993.
 His undergraduate years at Wabash broadened his intellectual horizon and led to friendships that accompanied him throughout his life.

 Lee ’62 and Rose McNeely Scholarship: This fund provides need-based financial assistance to Wabash students from the state of Indiana.
 Mr. McNeely was a Trustee of the College.
 The Lee and Rose McNeely Scholarship is but one sign of the McNeely’s dedication to Wabash College and higher education in Indiana.

-Mefford Scholarship for Political Science: This scholarship established by a bequest from Gordon Mefford, Class of 1938.
+Mefford Scholarship for Political Science: This scholarship was established by a bequest from Gordon Mefford, Class of 1938.

 Jack Meng Endowed Scholarship: A gift from John C. “Jack” Meng, Class of 1966, loyal Son of Wabash, this need-based, four-year scholarship assists qualifying and deserving young men so that they might have the educational opportunities afforded to them by Wabash College.
 Preference is given first to students from Midwest states, then elsewhere.
 Mr. Meng is a successful businessman and active in his community

 Paul Mielke Scholarship: This scholarship is awarded to a student with financial need with an interest in mathematics, who has demonstrated progress in mathematics courses in high school.
 The scholarship honors Dr. Paul T. Mielke, Class of 1942, professor of mathematics (1946-1985), and founder of the computing laboratory, teaching the first courses in computer programming at Wabash.